Leighton Radio Telescopes: Deployment

 The first three telescopes were deployed at the OVRO for testing as a millimeter wave interferometer.
 After the initial three element array was dedicated in 1985, three more antennas were added to the array to produce a six element interferometer.
 Fabrication of the second set of three OVRO antennas was overseen by David Woody, following Robert Leighton's retirement.
 Five of the six OVRO antennas were funded by the NSF, and the Kenneth and Eileen Norris Foundation paid for the sixth, which was dedicated in 1996.
 In 2005 these six telescopes were moved to the Cedar Flat in the Inyo Mountains of California, and added to the CARMA array.
 The CARMA array ceased operation in 2015, and the six Leighton telescopes were moved back to OVRO for storage.
 One of these six antennas is now being used as the CO Mapping Array Pathfinder telescope.

 The Leighton telescope with the most accurate (10 micron RMS) surface was shipped to Mauna Kea, Hawaii, and became the Caltech Submillimeter Observatory.
 This telescope was named the "Leighton Telescope" after the death of Robert Leighton in 1997.
 Unique among the Leighton telescopes, this unit had active control of the surface by means of heating elements added to the standoff pins supporting the surface panels.

 Another Leighton telescope was located in India at the Raman Research Institute.
 Although it followed the Leighton design fairly closely, it differs from all others because it was completely fabricated and assembled in India.
 It was also the only Leighton telescope which used prime focus receivers (in addition to receivers at the other foci).
 The telescope was placed atop a building which housed its IF system electronics and filter bank spectrometers.
 Operations began in 1988 with observations of SiO maser emission at 86 GHz from Mira-type variable stars.
 In 1993 its surface accuracy was reported to be 120 microns RMS.
-By 2009 the surface had degraded; holographic measurements at 12 GHz showed that the surface had a 350 micron RMS accuracy, but the surface still allowed observations at frequencies as high as 43 GHz with a 50% apperture efficiency.
+By 2009 the surface had degraded; holographic measurements at 12 GHz showed that the surface had a 350 micron RMS accuracy, but the surface still allowed observations at frequencies as high as 43 GHz with a 50% aperture efficiency.
 The telescope was decommissioned around 2012.